BitcoinDesign/Guide/guide/private-key-management/schemes.md

 ## Balancing security, risk and convenience

 The trick to picking a private key management scheme is finding the appropriate balance between convenience on the one hand, and risk of loss and redundant security on the other.
-While continuous improvements mean we can now enable higher security and good user experience at the same time, there is always a balance.
+While learnings over the last decade mean we can now enable higher security and good user experience at the same time, there is always a balance.
 Higher security generally means more friction and work for the user, both during setup and usage of a wallet application.

 There are many potential threat-vectors for customers of non-custodial wallet applications.
 People will be exposed differently to these vectors, and be more or less comfortable with their risk in each.